sap-tutorials/sap-btp-sdk-android/tutorials/cp-sdk-android-wizard-app-offline/cp-sdk-android-wizard-app-offline.md

 >With an offline-enabled app, requests made against the entity sets that are included in the defining requests will always be fulfilled from the local offline store.

-[VALIDATE_1]
+[VALIDATE_3]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Examine the offline service and service manager)]

 The application allows users to make changes against a local offline store and synchronize manually at any time.
-The sync operation is performed by a [worker](https://developer.android.com/topic/libraries/architecture/workmanager/basics).
+The sync operation is performed by a worker.
 There are three operations that must be implemented in order to use the offline store functionality: `open`, `download`, and `upload`.
 As their names suggest, the operations open the offline store, download server changes, and upload user changes, respectively.
 In the wizard-generated application, `OfflineOpenWorker` implements `open` during initialization and `OfflineSyncWorker` implements a sync operation, which requires `download` first, and then `upload`.

 [OPTION BEGIN [Java]]